How to Make the Perfect Hard Boiled Egg

 The Perfect Hard Boiled Egg

-Eggs often get a bad rap due to a study years ago about cholesterol, although that is only have the story.
-It is true that eggs are a source for cholesterol, but it is the good kind that helps us maintain healthy lifestyles.
-Sometimes the way you cook an it may be worse than the egg itself.
-That is why it is good to know how to cook a hard boiled egg, because there is no added fat and salt is optional.
-I may not be able to make jello, and am just getting the hang of toast, but I never overcook an egg, the peel comes off with ease, and the yoke is always done too perfection without the yucky green stuff!
-Here is my step-by-step guide in how to make the perfect hard boiled egg..
+Eggs often get a bad rap due to a study years ago about cholesterol, although that is only half the story.
+Eggs are a source of cholesterol, but it is the good kind that helps us maintain healthy lifestyles.
+Sometimes the way you cook it may be worse than the egg itself.
+That is why it is good to know how to prepare a hard-boiled egg because there is no added fat and salt is optional.
+I may not be able to make jello, and am just getting the hang of toast, but I never overcook an egg, the peel comes off with ease, and the yoke is a perfect yellow color without the yucky green stuff!
+Here is my step-by-step guide on how to make the perfect hard-boiled egg.

 - Place a single layer of eggs at the bottom of a large pot.

-- Bring to a rolling boil, and let boil for one minute with a gas stove, otherwise just turn an electric stove off once you notice them boiling, because there will be enough residual heat to let it boil for another minute.
+- Bring to a rolling boil, and let boil for one minute with a gas stove, otherwise turn an electric stove off once you notice them boiling because there will be enough residual heat to let it simmer for another minute.

 - Turn off the heat, cover the pot, and let eggs sit in the water for at least 12 minutes.
-It's nearly impossible to overcook the eggs using this method; therefore, you can leave them in there longer if your busy and can't get to them right away.
+It's nearly impossible to overcook the eggs using this method.

-- Either drain water, or remove eggs using a slotted spoon.
-If you need them to cool quickly cover them with cold water until the eggs are able to be handled!
-Be careful not to use too cold of water that may cause the eggs to crack.
+- Either drain water or remove eggs using a slotted spoon.
+If you need them to cool quickly, add cold water to the hot water until the eggs are cool enough to touch!
+Be careful not to cool them too quickly; otherwise, they will crack.

 How Long to Cook Hard Boiled Eggs

-The biggest trick to cooking it just right, is knowing how long to cook a hard boiled egg.
-You want to be careful of overcooking, as well as undercooking.
+The biggest trick to cooking it just right is knowing how long to cook a hard-boiled egg.
+You want to be careful about overcooking, as well as undercooking.

-How to tell if your boiled egg is done: One easy tip is to take it out of the water, if it dries in 5 seconds or less, it is boiled to perfection!
+How to tell if your boiled egg is perfect: One easy tip is to take it out of the water if it dries in 5 seconds or less, it is perfection!
 Another more fun approach is to spin it on the counter, if it spins like a top, then you know it is done.
-If it "wobbles like a weeble" then it is not done.
-Apparently uncooked eggs will weeble and wobble.
+If it "wobbles like a weeble," then it is not done.
+Uncooked eggs will weeble and wobble.
 Who knew!
-If you are unsure if it is weebling, then press your fingers lightly on the top while it is spinning, if it continues to spin when you release, then you know it is not yet done.
+If you are unsure if it is weebling, then press your fingers lightly on the top while it is spinning, if it continues to turn when you release, then you know it is not yet done.